chanl

 | else | otherwise | t

-c ::= an evaluated form representing a channel, or a sequence of channels.
+c ::= an evaluated form representing either one single channel,

-variable ::= an unevaluated symbol, bound within form* to RECV's return value.
+variable ::= a symbol, bound within form* to RECV's return value.

-value ::= an evaluated form returning a value to send into the channel.
+value ::= an form evaluated for the value to send to the channel.

-channel-var ::= An unevaluated symbol that will be bound to the channel the SEND/RECV
+channel-var ::= A symbol bound to the active SEND/RECV channel.

-result(s) ::= the values returned by the last form in the selected clause.
+result(s) ::= the values returned by first clause to act up.

 until one of the clauses is available for execution.